jbric16/FlameForecast_Project/README.md

 - **User Interface Controls**: Intuitive icons allow users to toggle map layers, tools, and access additional information.
 - **Navigation Data Display**: Real-time updates on latitude, longitude, eye level, temperature, and territory for detailed monitoring.
 - **Responsive Design**: Tailwind CSS ensures a mobile-friendly and responsive layout across all devices.
+- **FlameGuardian Chatbot**: An interactive chatbot for users to ask questions and receive advice about wildfires, enhancing user engagement and providing valuable information.

 ## 🛠 Technologies